micael-w/micael-w.github.io/README.md

 Here are the projects it contains in reverse chronological order:

+## Quiz

+[Quiz](https://micael-w.github.io/quiz/) is an app that gets questions from an API, lets the user play the quiz game and then marvel at their results.

 ## Corona Tracker

 [Corona Tracker](https://micael-w.github.io/corona-tracker/) is an app that gets corona related info from an API and displays it in various ways.